Call for Papers is OPEN.

 The Texas Public Safety Conference is one of the largest gatherings of public safety professionals and the premier event in the state of Texas.
 We are excited to announce that the 2019 Conference will be held in Galveston on March 31st – April 3rd, 2019 at the Galveston Island Convention Center.
 The Call for Papers invites Texas APCO and NENA members, industry associates and partners, educators, and public safety professionals to submit a paper to be considered for a session within our Professional Development Program.

-The 2017 Session Tracks include the following:
+The 2019 Session Tracks include the following:

-- Database, GIS & Technology
+- Database, GIS, Radio, & Technology

-- Leadership, Management & Supervision
+- Leadership, Management, Operations, & Supervision

-Presenter Guidelines and Submission Requirements include:
+Presenter Guidelines and Submission Requirements:

 - Presenters are responsible for all travel costs as well as the cost of registration.

-- Upon acceptance presenters will be required to sign a Speaker Agreement form and Audio/Visual form.
+- Upon acceptance, presenters will be required to sign a Speaker Agreement form and Audio/Visual form.

-- Submissions must include contact information and brief biography of the speaker(s) in 50 words or less and written in third person.
+- Submissions must include contact information and a brief biography of the speaker(s) in 50 words or less and written in the third person.
 All co-presenters, if applicable, will need to be listed as well (limit of 4).